Osman-Gokturk/ML-attacks/README.md

 In this repositors we will try to demonstrate ML inference attacks.

 # Data:
 The data is the Nursery schoold social status data which is available on the Internet.
-It has an sahpe of (12960, 9):
+It has an sahpe of (12960, 9):8 features and 1 label.

 A short snip of data is here.